manasikattel/skin-lesion-cad/README.md

-# Computer Aided Diagnosis of Skin Lesion
+# Computer Aided Diagnosis of Skin Lesions

 The repository contains results and code for the project skin lesion classification, which includes 2 challenges: